Leviathan321/opensbt-core/README.md

                         search time can be above the threshold, since algorithm might perform nsga2 iterations, when time limit is already reached.
-  -f XOSC               The path to the .pb file of the Prescan Experiment.
+  -f XOSC               The path to the scenario file.
   -min VAR_MIN [VAR_MIN ...]
                         The upper bound of each parameter.
   -max VAR_MAX [VAR_MAX ...]